 Group rates have been negotiated for a central hotel to minimize travel thanks to Board member Pam Allen.
 Event and registration details, costs, and sign up forms will be sent by email blast by mid-March.
 Due to the limited fields at the clubs, each event will be limited to Society members whose 2017 dues are paid.
 You will have the ability to choose which event(s) works best for you without having to sign up for both sections.
 As usual, those signing up for a full section will have priority over those signing up for individual days.

-March 23-28 - Plans have been firmed up to play San Jose Country Club on Thursday afternoon March 23, then Timuquana Country Club on Friday with a club dinner, followed by Hyde Park Golf Club on Saturday morning, Mark Bostick Golf Club at the University of Florida on Sunday morning, and then 9 am shotgun start on Monday morning at Sawgrass Country Club.
-A SAVE THE DATE email blast was sent on December 11th.
-Registration forms with all details, including costs and a headquarters hotel, was emailed to Society members on January 2nd.
-We're indebted to Society Board member Derek Dobbs, and to Society members Joe Pesek, Jim Hoener and Fred Seely for their invaluable assistance in arranging this event.
+March 23-28 - The event was fanastic.
+The Society played San Jose Country Club on Thursday March 23, Timuquana Country Club on Friday afternoon with a club dinner, followed by Hyde Park Golf Club on Saturday, Mark Bostick Golf Club at the University of Florida on Sunday morning.
+Monday morning was a shotgun start at Sawgrass Country Club.
+We're indebted to Society members Fred Seely, Joe Pesek, and Jim Hoener.
+Society Board member Derek Dobbs also provided invaluable assistance in arranging this event.

 The Society recently completed two fabulous events.
 These two most recent 2016 events were:

 Chicago - October 4-7 - The Beverly Country Club on Tuesday, then Exmoor Country Club, Skokie Country Club, and Evanston Golf Club on Friday.
 The annual Society meeting and dinner was Wednesday evening October 5 at Exmoor Country Club.